area9innovation/flow9/tools/dsl/wase/readme.md

 - Add support for naming the data index for memory.init and data.drop

+	data id : 1, 23, ... ?

-- Capture the address of data segments?
+- Capture the address or size of data segments?

 ## Tables